Sydney-Informatics-Hub/context-chatbot/README.md

 This is a demo app that uses OpenAI's GPT-3 to answer questions using context specific documents.

-For the webapp demonstration, please see [here](https://sydney-informatics-hub.github.io/geodata-harvester/_includes/embed_chat.html)
+For the webapp demonstration, please see [here](https://sydney-informatics-hub.github.io/geodata-harvester/_includes/embed_chat.html).
+The context for this chatbot is derived from the [Geodata-Harvester documentation](https://sydney-informatics-hub.github.io/geodata-harvester/) and is embedded in the same page.

 ## How to use